-Before using the server, you'll need:
+Before using the Backlog MCP Server, you need:

-The server requires these environment variables:
+The server requires the following environment variables:

-Add this to your claude_desktop_config.json
+)Add the following configuration to your claude_desktop_config.json

 :